praveenst13/Experiment--04-Implementation-of-combinational-logic-using-universal-gates/README.md

 Logic gates are electronic circuits which perform logical functions on one or more inputs to produce one output.

 ## Procedure
 The input and output variables are allocated with letter symbols.
-The exact truth table that defines the required relationships between inputs and outputs is derived.
-The simplified Boolean function is obtained from each output.
-The logic diagram is drawn.
+The exact truth table that defines the required relationships between inputs and outputs is derived.Boolean function is obtained from each output.
 ## Program:
 /*
 Program to implement the given logic function and verify its operations in quartus using Verilog programming.